-2.1 It is recommended that the Committee:

-- (a) note that as at 30 November 2024 the General Fund is projecting an overall overspend of £3.037m against the adjusted 2024/2025 Revenue Budget and the impact this has on the projected Council's General Fund Balances; - (b) note the budget adjustments totalling £5.285m and detailed in the second column of Appendix A as virements to the previously approved Revenue Budget; - (c) note that as at 30 November 2024 the Housing Revenue Account (HRA) is projecting an overspend of £3.898m against the adjusted HRA 2024/25 Revenue Budget and the impact this has on the element of the projected Renewal & Repair Fund balance earmarked to HRA: - (d) authorise the Executive Director of Corporate Services to: - (i) take steps to control in year spend to reduce the projected overspends including by limiting overtime, ceasing avoidable expenditure on supplies and services; - (ii) further review earmarked balances and; - (iii) in consultation with Corporate Leadership Team identify further financial recovery options. - (e) approve the action to capitalise a total of £1.2m of HRA expenditure to reduce cost pressures, set out in paragraph 8.3, and note if implemented this would reduce the HRA projected overspend to £2.698m.
-This would also increase the HRA Renewal and Repair Fund's projected balance at 31 March 2025 to £2.024m; - (f) note the key strategic, operational and financial risks being faced by the Council outlined in Appendix B; - (g) notes the current position on Leisure and Culture Dundee (LACD), as set out in paragraph 7.1.
+- 2.1 It is recommended that the Committee: - (a) note that as at 31 December 2024 the General Fund is projecting an overall overspend of £3.608m against the adjusted 2024/2025 Revenue Budget and the impact this has on the projected Council's General Fund Balances; - (b) note the budget adjustments totalling £6.815m and detailed in the second column of Appendix A as virements to the previously approved Revenue Budget; - (c) note that as at 31 December 2024 the Housing Revenue Account (HRA) is projecting an overspend of £2.649m against the adjusted HRA 2024/25 Revenue Budget and the impact this has on the element of the projected Renewal & Repair Fund balance earmarked to HRA; - (d) authorise the Executive Director of Corporate Services to: - (i) take steps to control in year spend to reduce the projected overspends including by limiting overtime, ceasing avoidable expenditure on supplies and services; - (ii) further review earmarked balances and; - (iii) in consultation with Corporate Leadership Team identify further financial recovery options. - (e) note the key strategic, operational and financial risks being faced by the Council outlined in Appendix B; - (f) notes the current position on Leisure and Culture Dundee (LACD), as set out in paragraph 7.1.